EOP-OMB/payment-accuracy/website/pages/programs/sba-paycheck-protection-program-ppp-loan-forgiveness.md

     all other regulatory criteria for a PPP loan.

     '
-  rap5: The agency has what is needed with respect to internal controls, human capital
-    and information system and other infrastructure to reduce improper payments and unknown payments to the reduction target.
+  Program_Design_or_Structural_Issue: 0.0
-  rap6: No additional resources were requested in the most recent budget submission
+  Resources_Requested_For_IP: No additional resources were requested in the most recent
-    of the agency to establish and maintain payment integrity.
+    budget submission of the agency to establish and maintain payment integrity.
-  rnp3: The predominate reasons for improper payments in PPP Loan Forgiveness were
-    missing or incomplete documentation, and borrower and lender errors in calculation.
-A quality control review or internal escalation may help to catch these improper payments.
-  rnp4: Review standards are established as part of the agency's annual  appraisal
-    process.
-These standards hold managers accountable  for meeting applicable reduction targets, preventing improper payments, and promptly detecting and recovering overpayments.
-  rtp1: Unknown because the agency has not yet determined the tolerable rate for this
-    program
+  Start_Date: 04/2023
+  Technical_IP_Amount: '0.0'
-  rtp4_2: SBA has not established a tolerable rate for PPP Loan Forgiveness as loans
+  Tolerable_Rate_Not_Determined_Reason: SBA has not established a tolerable rate for
-    under the PPP are no longer being made.
+    PPP Loan Forgiveness as loans under the PPP are no longer being made.
 With each loan forgiveness payment the program gets smaller and smaller.
+  Underpayment_Mitigations_Planned: Change Process
+  Underpayment_Mitigations_Taken: Change Process
+  Unknown_Curent_Year_Plus_1_Amount: 0
+  Unknown_Due_To_Eligibility_Amount: '61.25680957'
+  Unknown_Due_To_Eligibility_Description: Borrowers failed to provide documentation
+    supporting eligible payroll, or documentation supporting the amount of the loan forgiveness requested.
+  Unknown_Mitigations_Planned: Change Process
+  Unknown_Mitigations_Taken: Change Process
+  Unknown_Payments_Rate: 4.064290913806628
+  Unknown_Why: Unknown payments in FY2024 were  the result of borrowers or lenders
+    which did not provide requested documentation.
+Those PPP loans with documentation requests outstanding were categorized as “Unknown” payments since the SBA did not have sufficient supporting documentation to make a determination as to whether the forgiveness payment was proper or improper.
+  Year: 2024
+  overpayments:
+    Address_Location: 0.0
+    Contractor_Provider_Status: 0.0
+    Data_Needed_Does_Not_Exist: 0.0
+    Failure_to_Access_Data: 292.25305538
+    Financial: 292.253055
+    Inability_to_Access_Data: 0.0
+    Overpayments_Within_Control_Amount: '292.25305538'
+    Overpayments_Within_Control_Why: "PPP Loan Forgiveness payments are reviewed after\
+      \ the SBA has paid forgiveness to the borrower.
+SBA reviewed borrower and\
+      \ lender documentation  to determine whether the borrower was eligible, whether\
+      \ the loan was free of “hold” codes, and whether required documentation was\
+      \ completed and accurate.
+SBA also reviewed forgiveness payments to determine\
+      \ whether the loan amount was documented and calculated correctly.\n\nThe predominate\
+      \ reasons for improper payments in PPP Loan Forgiveness were missing or incomplete\
+      \ documentation, and borrower and lender errors in calculation.  \n"
+  overpayments_eligibility:
+  - Key: cyp2_dit16_1
+    Payment_Type: Overpayments Within Agency Control
+    Theme: Financial
+    Theme_Description: The financial position or status of a beneficiary, recipient, or their family
+    Value: '292.253055'
+  overpayments_outside:
+    Address_Location: 0.0
+    Contractor_Provider_Status: 0.0
+    Data_Needed_Does_Not_Exist: 0.0
+    Failure_to_Access_Data: 0.0
+    Financial: 0.0
+    Inability_to_Access_Data: 0.0
+    Overpayments_Outside_Control_Amount: '0.0'
   underpayments:
     Address_Location: 0.0
     Contractor_Provider_Status: 0.0